rsksmart/devportal-1.0/guides/two-way-peg-app/advanced-operations.md

 These operations include;

-- Reviewing funds in Bitcoin after a pegout by [viewing a derived address](#how-to-view-a-derived-address), Convert [RBTC - BTC](#converting-rbtc-to-btc) and import a [key in Electrum](#import-key-in-electrum)
+- How to review funds in Bitcoin after a pegout by [viewing a derived address](#how-to-view-a-derived-address), Convert [RBTC - BTC](#converting-rbtc-to-btc) and import a [key in Electrum](#import-key-in-electrum)
 - Selecting [different accounts](#account-selection)
 - Viewing [advanced details](#how-to-view-advanced-details)